gabeclasson/UC-berkeley-applicant-data/README.md

 UC Berkeley applicant data sourced from the Cal Answers database

 # Data schema
 The following is a schema for the data contained in this repository.
-Links are provided to CalAnswers queries; note that you can only access these if you can access the CalAnswers database.
+Links are provided to Cal Answers queries; note that you can only access these if you can access the Cal Answers database.

 [All undergraduate A/A/SIR counts](https://calanswers-bi.berkeley.edu:9503/analytics/saw.dll?Dashboard&PortalPath=%2Fshared%2FStudent%20Applicants%2F_portal%2FUndergraduate%20Applicants&Page=UG%20Applicant%20Counts&PageIdentifier=o9ttqb52kstr0gm3&BookmarkState=j7vgjuhplv6bre5qu8sbl1jobq&options=-)